MooersLab/aimless-summary-table-extraction/README.md

 However, loading the file into Vim and entering the command takes time.
 I sought a faster approach using the command line when processing many datasets.
+For example, when testing different resolution limits, the up arrow key can rerun the bash function.
+The command line dominates this kind of iterative work.

 ## The solution